pmalaquias/delivery_express/README.md

 <img src="./assets/iicon.png" width=100/>

-It's pretty simple, it's the Deliverator with the app's main color with an elevation to give a drop shadow effect.
+It's pretty simple, it's the delivery guy with the app's main color with an elevation to give a drop shadow effect.

 ### Colors Used